TritonDataCenter/smartos-live/src/vm/man/vmadm.1m.md

         tried to shut it down.
 This transition marker also includes an expiry.
         If vmadmd sees a VM that has a transition but reaches the expiry before actually turning off, it re-sends the stop command with the -F option.

+        For Docker VMs, vmadm will send a SIGTERM to init and then wait some number of seconds for the init process to exit.
+If it has not exited by the timeout expiry, a SIGKILL will be sent.
+The default timeout is 10 seconds but this can be adjusted with the -t <timeout seconds> option.
+        For non-Docker VMs the -t option will do nothing.

         If for some reason you are unable or do not want to do a graceful stop you can also add the '-F' parameter via to do a forced stop.
 This stop